-- Uruguay are currently in third spotin Group C, on two points following draws with Peru and Mexico.
+- Uruguay is currently in the third spot in Group C, on two points following draws with Peru and Mexico.

-- They will clinch automatic qualification to the quarter-finals if they beat Mexico, and either Chile or Peru suffer defeat.
+- It will clinch automatic qualification to the quarterfinals if it beats Mexico, and either Chile or Peru suffer defeat.

-- The 14-time Copa champions can also potentially progress by drawing the match and then hope Brazil or Paraguay lose their upcoming Grou B meeting.
+- The 14-time Copa champions can also potentially progress by drawing the match and then hope Brazil or Paraguay lose their upcoming Group B meeting.

 - The last time Uruguay failed to qualify from the group stages of the Copa America was in 1997, six editions ago.

-- Uruguay have never beaten Mexico in the Copa America, losing all three matches, although their last competitive meeting was in their favour during the World Cup 2010 group stage.
+- Uruguay has never beaten Mexico in the Copa America, losing all three matches, although its last competitive meeting was in its favor during the World Cup 2010 group stage.

-- Mexico are currently bottom of Group C, with no points to their name after losses to Chile and Peru.
+- Mexico is currently bottom of Group C, with no points to its name after losses to Chile and Peru.

-- They must beat Uruguay if they are to have any possibility of progressing to the last eight of the tournament.
+- It must beat Uruguay if it is to have any possibility of progressing to the last eight of the tournament.

 - Anything other than a win will consign them to failure and remain rooted to the bottom.

-- In addition, it will be the first time since their original invitation to the tournament in 1993 that they will not have progressed from the group stage.
+- In addition, it will be the first time since its original invitation to the tournament in 1993 that it will not have progressed from the group stage.

-- Mexico have the upper edge against Uruguay in their head-to-head, winning three of their six previous meetings; one more victory than their opponents.
+- Mexico has the upper edge against Uruguay in their head-to-head, winning three of their six previous meetings; one more victory than its opponents.

 Top 3 Predictions